mdarora/MohitsBookStore/README.txt

 	-got error after running, couldn't figure it out so reverted back to working commit 0506
-	-build , working , opened in browser, but still dropdown not working
+	-build , working , opened in browser, but still dropdown not working 1219
+	-just noticed that addtional three projects are not in git repo folder creating a new repo to include it in